TSA agents quit amid shutdown — but not at these airports with private security

 Transportation Security Administration agents are quitting and calling in sick as the weeks-long government shutdown forces them to work without pay, creating long security lines and logistical troubles nationwide.

-But not everywhere: Security screenings are continuing without a hitch at a handful of airports, including San Francisco, Kansas City and Bradenton, Florida.
+But not everywhere: Security screenings are continuing without a hitch at a handful of airports, from San Francisco and Kansas City to Bradenton, Florida.
 That’s because private companies provide screenings there instead of federal TSA agents.
 And those agents are still getting paychecks.

-“This is not having an effect,” Fredrick Piccolo, president and CEO of the Sarasota Manatee Airport Authority, said in a phone interview.
+“This is not having an effect,” Fredrick Piccolo, president and CEO for the Sarasota Bradenton International Airport, said in a phone interview.
 “They’re getting paid.”

-TSA lists nearly two dozen U.S. airports that participate in the Screening Partnership Program, which allows commercial airports to apply for the opportunity to use “qualified private companies” for their security.
-Airports in Kansas City, Missouri; Atlantic City, New Jersey; Bozeman, Montana; and Key West, Florida, all participate.
+TSA lists nearly two dozen U.S. airports that participate in the Screening Partnership Program, which allows commercial airports to apply for the opportunity to use qualified private companies for their security.
+Airports in Atlantic City, New Jersey; Bozeman, Montana; and Key West, Florida, all participate.

 Digital Access For Only $0.99